 Regenerative Medicine and Disability Research Lab

-University of Illinois College of Medicine at Rockford received a gift from the Blazer Foundation to help create a laboratory on campus that unites renowned physicians, researchers and technologies to produce cutting-edge cell regeneration research in support of people with disabilities.
-The Regenerative Medicine Disability Research Laboratory (RMDR) is located within the Department of Biomedical sciences.
+The University of Illinois College of Medicine Rockford received a gift from the Blazer Foundation to help create a laboratory on campus that unites renowned physicians, researchers and technologies to produce cutting-edge cell regeneration research in support of people with disabilities.
+The Regenerative Medicine and Disability Research Laboratory is located within the Department of Biomedical Sciences.

 In addition, the Regenerative Medicine Disability Research Laboratory will train clinicians, medical students, budding scientists, and graduate and undergraduate students on the science of regenerative medicine.
 Thus, Rockford will become a hub for training the next generation of clinicians and scientists who will be experts in regenerative medicine for individuals with disabilities.